-Chile might implement mandatory use of desalinated water in mining processes
+Chile uses desalinated water in mining processes

 Desalination plant Photo: Peter Campbell